SakshamVerma122/TextExtraction_From_Image/README.md

 # TextExtraction_From_Image

-In this REpository I am having 2 approaches to one using Detectron2LayoutModel with Faster R-CNN R-50 FPN on PubLayNet and another using LayoutLLMV3 to get layout information about the text whose image I will be using .
-The text is extracted using Pyteseract
+In this repository, I am using two approaches to extract text from images.
+The methods employed are:

+1. **Detectron2 Layout Model**: Utilizes Faster R-CNN R-50 FPN on PubLayNet to get layout information.
+2. **LayoutLMV3**: Another model used to acquire layout information about the text in the image.

+After obtaining the layout information, the text is extracted using PyTesseract.